Loss shaping enhances exact gradient learning with Eventprop in spiking neural networks: Results

 \subsection{Applying machine learning tools for better accuracy}

-Once we overcame the major obstacle of finding an appropriate loss function, we applied tools from the machine learning toolbox to maximise final test accuracy.
+Once we overcame the major obstacle of finding an appropriate loss function, we applied tools from the machine learning toolbox to maximise classification accuracy.
 First, we applied four different types of data augmentation (see methods for details): Global random shifts across input channels, randomly re-assigning individual spikes to nearby input channels, compressing or dilating the duration of stimuli and generating new input patterns by blending together two random examples of the same class.
 Only ``shift'' and ``blend'' augmentations proved effective.

 Next, we investigated different network structures, including different hidden layer sizes, multiple hidden layers and a ``delay line'' where $10$ copies are made of each input neuron and copy $n$ is activated with a delay of $n\cdot 30$ ms. All networks had fully recurrent hidden layers based on the observations above.
-We found that multiple layers did not improve accuracy and did not pursue this further.
+We found in initial scans that multiple layers did not improve accuracy (data not shown) and did not pursue this further.

 We also investigated the role of the simulation timestep, noting that competitors are using timesteps as large as $10$ ms \cite{hammouamri2023learning} or even $25$ ms \cite{bittar2022surrogate}.
-We found that $1$ms and $2$ms timesteps performed best, with acceptable results for $5$ ms steps but clear degradation for $10$ ms (see figure \ref{fig:SHD_final_valid_map}).
+We found that $1$ms and $2$ms timesteps performed best, with acceptable results for $5$ ms steps but clear degradation for $10$ ms (see figure S2).

-Finally, we derived equations for training timescales $\tau_{\text{mem}}$ and $\tau_{\text{syn}}$ (see appendix~\ref{sec:taulearn}) and investigated homogeneous and heterogeneous initialisation for timescale parameters following \citet{perez2021neural}.
+Finally, we derived equations for training timescales $\tau_{\text{mem}}$ and $\tau_{\text{syn}}$ (see appendix~\ref{sec:taulearn}) and investigated homogeneous and heterogeneous initialisation for timescale parameters following \cite{perez2021neural}.

 As a result of our extensive experimentation, we achieved the maximum cross-validation accuracy of $92$\% and, for the same parameters, $93.5\pm 0.7$\% test accuracy ($n=8$).